Ashmitb197/WalkToHell/README.md

 If you would like to contribute to the game, fork the repository and create a new branch for your changes.
 Once you are finished, please submit a pull request.

-## License

-This game is licensed under the Void Entertainment.

 ## Contact

 If you have any questions or feedback, please feel free to contact me at ashmitb189@outlook.com.